arguelle/VTOL-at-UNLV/Build-Log.md

 ![TiltServ](https://github.com/arguelle/VTOL-at-UNLV/assets/117425577/5a75dc19-8c6c-44c8-92d4-8f747d54bd44)

-   * It is important to set this because you must assign the percentages where the VTOL is in multi-copter mode and transition mode which uses the max tilt and min tilt angle as the full range.

 The image below shows how our VTOL's tilt parameters are assigned.
 When the VTOL is in multi-copter mode the value is set to 0.135 which corresponds to being completely vertical.
 During transition mode, it is only set to 8 because we still require vertical thrust until it fully transitions.
 DISCLAIMER, subject to tuning.

 ![VTOLTILTANGLE](https://user-images.githubusercontent.com/117425577/220211260-bbadd5ad-7194-4f5b-94d3-57c7c9989fd9.png)